math-comp/math-comp/etc/ANNOUNCE-1.6.md

-A detailed ChangeLog is available at: https://github.com/math-comp/math-comp/blob/master/etc/ChangeLog This document contains the list of new theorems as well as the list of theorems that were renamed or replaced by more general variants.
+A detailed ChangeLog is available at: https://github.com/math-comp/math-comp/blob/master/etc/ChangeLog This document contains in particulat the list of new theorems as well as the list of theorems that were renamed or replaced by more general variants.

 Our development repository is now public, and mirrored on github: https://github.com/math-comp/math-comp